sswahn/bind/README.md

 ```

 ### onUpdate Hook
-A lifecycle hook to perform operations after a component is rendered.
+A lifecycle hook to perform operations after a component is re-rendered.
 ```javascript
 const element = html('div')
 onUpdate(element, () => {